docker/cli/docs/reference/commandline/swarm_ca.md

   rotated CA certificates:   [>                                                  ] 0/2 nodes
 ```

-Once the rotation os finished (all the progress bars have completed) the now-current
+Once the rotation is finished (all the progress bars have completed) the now-current
 CA certificate will be printed:

 ```console